Are your social assumptions about people’s motivations accurate?

 - Consider that 90% of what we perceive and assume is wrong (wait – did you check the source of this data?).
 “Assume” that you do need to get more information and that what you already have is likely to be faulty.
 This develops a learning attitude.

 - Take note of things you say regularly or things you find regularly irritating.
-Ask yourself what the assumption is behind a statement you are making and challenge yourself to uncover it’s source and stop it in its tracks.
+Ask yourself what the assumption is behind a statement you are making.
+Challenge yourself to uncover it’s source and stop it in its tracks.

 - Reverse roles: Put yourself into your assumption and see how it feels – if you don’t like it, neither will others.